KA by Cirque Du Soleil

 Tip: Although the front rows have their own attraction, try to sit a little further away from the stage.
 Much of the action happens behind and all around.

-Even before the show officially started, cast members started appearing on the platform yelling at each other and seeming to fly off into thin air.
+Even before the show officially started, cast members began appearing on the platform yelling at each other and seeming to fly off into thin air.

 There is no traditional stage in this theater.
 Instead, several floating platforms move around the stage in all directions including straight up – allowing total impression into fantastical environments.
 In one scene I felt like I was immersed in the ocean trying to reach the surface.

-I will not spoil your fun by explaining all the acts in this awesome show, but I share with my favorite acts.
+I will not spoil your fun by explaining all the acts in this awesome show, but I will share with you my favorites.

 Tip: if you get to the theater early, you can enjoy some drinks from the bar and interact with the performers.